adikusum4/-FactoryApp-for-Quality-Assurance-Android/README.md

 **Supplier Quality Management** that tracks the quality of raw materials and components, ensuring they meet factory standards.

+**Extra:**
+A full version of FactoryApp for Quality Assurance is available in my private repository.

 ## Future Vision
 - **Unified Platform with Modular Components:**
    - Rather than having separate apps, consider integrating all these functionalities into a **modular FactoryApp platform**.
 Users can enable or disable different modules (employee, machine, management, quality control) based on their specific needs.